crobert7/Planner/README.md

 # Planner
-This is is my first Django project
+This is my first Django project